qnn/qnn-weixin/README.md

       }
     }

-Install dependencies for the first time:
+Install Grunt and pm2 for the first time:

+    npm -g i grunt-cli pm2

+Install dependencies:

     npm install

 Start app in production mode:

-    jake start
+    grunt start

-Start app locally in development mode:
+Or you can start app locally in development mode:

     npm start

-To see more jake tasks, run ``jake``.
+To see more grunt tasks, run ``grunt --help``.
 To test this app, run ``npm test``.

-    jake start          # forever start
-    jake restart        # forever restart
-    jake stop           # forever stop
-    jake list           # forever list
+    Available tasks
+            status  Check status of the app.
+           details  Check JSON status of the app. start_only  Start/restart the app.
+         stop_only  Stop the app.
+         kill_only  Kill the app.
+             start  Alias for "status", "start_only", "status" tasks. restart  Alias for "start" task.
+              stop  Alias for "stop_only", "status" tasks.
+              kill  Alias for "kill_only", "status" tasks.
-    jake menu:show      # show current menu
+         menu:show  Show current Weixin menu.
-    jake menu:create    # create/update menu
+       menu:update  Update current Weixin menu.
-    jake menu:destroy   # destroy current menu
+      menu:destroy  Destroy current Weixin menu.
-    jake token          # create or update token file
+             token  Update token file.
-    jake coord          # find coordinates
+             coord  Find coordinates.

 Menu
 ----

-The Service Account has the privileges to customize Weixin's menu.
-You'll need a valid ``appid`` and an ``appsecret`` in ``token.json``.
+If your Weixin account is type of Service Account, it has the privileges to customize Weixin's menu.
+You'll need a valid appid and appsecret in token.json.
+You can enter these secret tokens by running ``grunt token``.

-Run ``jake menu:show`` to see if local menu is the same as the remote one.
+Run ``grunt menu:show`` to see if local menu is the same as the remote one.

     Success: Got access token.
     >>> Local Menu <<<